 Printer only vs. MultiFunction Printer (Copy, Print, Scan, Fax)

-I have the previous version of this printer and really love it.
-I’ve had three HP printers since my first one in 1995.
+- I have the previous version of the HP LaserJet Pro M426fdw and really love it.
+I’ve had three HP printers since I got my first one in the early 1990s.
 I love their reliability and durability.

 Many of the newer printers are duplex.
 This means that they print front and back.
 I like this option because it saves on paper!